vardhan341/api-docs/rest-api/content/surveyrun.md

 {% endapi-method-spec %}
 {% endapi-method %}

-> 🔒 Requires user role `invoice-list`
+> 🔒 Requires user role `surveyrun-list`

 {% hint style="info" %}
 You can also get a list of records based when they were created or updated.
 This is useful if you want to get a list of records created after or before a particular point in time.
 You can also use range query parameters for all date, integer and decimal properties.
 {% endhint %}

-{% api-method method="get" host="https://spaces.nexudus.com/api" path="/billing/invoices" %}
+{% api-method method="get" host="https://spaces.nexudus.com/api" path="/content/surveyruns" %}
 {% api-method-summary %}
-By date or number range
+By date range
 {% endapi-method-summary %}

 {% api-method-description %}
-Gets a list of invoices based on a range of dates, integer or decimal properties.
+Gets a list of surveyruns based on the date when they were created or updated.
 {% endapi-method-description %}

 {% api-method-spec %}